mishadcf/Modelling-Framework-Airbnb/README.md

 - Conduct model evaluation and comparison
 - Utilize popular data science and machine learning libraries

-For detailed results and visualizations, please refer to the Jupyter notebooks and the `docs_photos/` directory.
+For detailed results and visualizations, please refer to the Jupyter notebooks

 ## Future Improvements